ThomOswald/DupeCount/README.md

 # DupeCount
-Adds a column to your excel, adds a "1", and counts the duplicates.
+This is a duplicate counter.
+It takes your excel file, reads the rows and columns, and counts how many times the whole row appears in the file.